Predicting the timing of peak oil: Hubbert's model

-Early predictions in 2000s
+2000s

-In 2001, Kenneth S. Deffeyes, professor emeritus of geology at Princeton University, used Hubbert’s theory to predict that world oil production would peak about 2005, with a possible range of 2003 to 2006.
+In 2001, Kenneth S. Deffeyes, professor emeritus of geology at Princeton University, used Hubbert's theory to predict that world oil production would peak about 2005, with a possible range of 2003 to 2006.
 He used the observed growth of production plus reserves to calculate ultimate world oil production of 2.12 trillion barrels, noting: "No educated guesses go in."
 He considered the application of new technology, but wrote: "This much is certain: no initiative put in place starting today can have a substantial effect on the peak production year."
 His final conclusion was: "There is nothing plausible that could postpone the peak until 2009.
 Get used to it."
-As of late 2009, Deffeyes was still convinced that 2005 had been the peak, and wrote: “I think it unlikely that oil production will ever climb back to the 2005 levels.”
+As of late 2009, Deffeyes was still convinced that 2005 had been the peak, and wrote: "I think it unlikely that oil production will ever climb back to the 2005 levels."

+The term "peak oil" was popularized by Colin Campbell and Kjell Aleklett in 2002 when they helped form the Association for the Study of Peak Oil and Gas (ASPO).
+In his publications, Hubbert used the term "peak production rate" and "peak in the rate of discoveries".

-Matthew Simmons said on October 26, 2006 that global oil production may have peaked in December 2005, though he cautioned that further monitoring of production is required to determine if a peak has actually occurred.
+According to Matthew Simmons, former chairman of Simmons & Company International and author of Twilight in the Desert: The Coming Saudi Oil Shock and the World Economy, "peaking is one of these fuzzy events that you only know clearly when you see it through a rear view mirror, and by then an alternate resolution is generally too late."
+On October 26, 2006 Simmons said that global oil production may have peaked in December 2005, though he cautioned that further monitoring of production is required to determine if a peak has actually occurred.

+Phibro statistics show that major oil companies hit peak production in 2005.
+Fatih Birol, chief economist at the International Energy Agency, stated in 2011 that "crude oil production for the world has already peaked in 2006."

+Several sources in 2006 and 2007 predicted that worldwide production was at or past its maximum.
+However, in 2013 OPEC's figures showed that world crude oil production and remaining proven reserves were at record highs.